SadafAsad/Simple-Chat-Room/README.md

 ```
 python -m pip install kivy==
 ```
-and hit ENTER then choose the latest version
+and hit ENTER then choose the latest version.